hosikiti/pomowor/README.md

 - Change the way of resetting total work time to one tap.
 - Add volume setting.
+- We should keep the time state in the storage in the case of crash or reboot.
 - Fix crash issue.